 Altitude Sickness, Acute Mountain Sickness (AMS) can develop at any altitude over 2,000 meters.
 The early symptoms are a headache, extreme fatigue, and loss of appetite.
 Some people become breathless at rest.
 AMS is the result of fluid accumulating in parts of the body.
 Where it does not belong: in the brain, in the lungs or both, when mild symptoms develop, it is a signal that you must stay at that altitude until symptoms have gone away.
 Never ascend with any signs of AMS!
 Usually, within one or two days, you will feel well and can continue your trek.

 If you are resting at the same altitude and your symptoms are becoming worse, then it is necessary to descend.
-Worsening symptoms of AMS include increasing tiredness, severe headache, vomiting, and loss of coordination.
+Worsening symptoms of Altitude sickness AMS include increasing tiredness, severe headache, vomiting, and loss of coordination.
 There are signs of High Altitude Cerebral Edema of HACE.
-HACE can lead to unconsciousness and death within 12 hours if progressive symptoms are ignored.
+HACE can lead to unconsciousness and death within 12 hours if progressive symptoms.
 Increasing shortness of breath, cough, and tiredness are signs of High Altitude Pulmonary Edema or HAPE.
 HAPE can also be rapidly fatal if ignored.

 Prevention of altitude sickness:

 - Having a sensible itinerary is an essential way to avoid altitude illness.
 It is recommended to climb not more than 1,000ft (300m) a day above an altitude of 10,000 ft (3,000m).
 If the terrain is such that this is not possible, one needs to have two rest days, e.g., two rest days are recommended at Namche Bazaar, where 2,000ft (600m) is gained in 1 day from Phakding for most itineraries.
 Having flexibility with 1-2 extra days built into your schedule will allow you to rest when you are not feeling well and help avoid altitude illness.
 It also helps to `climb high` and `sleep low.`